 Geoff’s sons, Gavin and Stephen Scurr, and their children grew up planting, picking and packing pineapples on the family farm.
 Today, our home farm – including pineapple and strawberry fields, raspberry operations, packing shed and headquarters – is still in the original district.
 Gavin and Stephen now operate Piñata Farms from Wamuran, near Brisbane, and Mareeba in Queensland’s far north, where we pioneered large-scale pineapple production in the 1990s.

 Piñata Farms is now Australia’s largest pineapple producer and the only one to supply fresh pineapples all year.
 We’re proud to be among Australia’s leading producers of summer and winter strawberries.
 We also hold the rights to grow specialty Honey Gold mangoes – an Australian favourite – between November and March.
 Along with joint venture partner, BerryWorld Group, we produce specialty berries for BerryWorld Australia.

-Our fruit is grown on our own farms, and farms owned by some 36 third-party family growers spread over five states.
+Our fruit is grown on our own farms, and farms owned by some 30 third-party family growers spread over five states.
 They produce pineapples and mangoes under contract for us, and are as dedicated to quality as we are.

-Continuing the tradition, various members of the Scurr family work throughout the business alongside more than 70 full-time employees and up to 300 seasonal workers.
+Continuing the tradition, various members of the Scurr family work throughout the business alongside more than 70 full-time employees and up to 500 seasonal workers.

 Go for gold

 Honey Gold mangoes grow on some 170,000 trees on 570 hectares across Australia.

 We own around half of Australia's Honey Gold farms.
 Our orchards are at Darwin, Katherine and Mataranka in the Northern Territory.